Lynk & Co’s next car previewed by 03 sedan concept

 Lynk & Co will also aim to differentiate itself via new, flexible vehicle ownership models.
 One option could be a subscription model, where Lynk & Co retains ownership but the individual pays a monthly fee and is able to swap between vehicles.
 Another would be paying for the car by enrolling it in a car-sharing fleet.
 All Lynk & Co cars will come with an in-built app that enables easy car-sharing.
 Once the car is set for sharing, anyone registered with the network can access and use the vehicle using their smartphone.

-The Shanghai auto show opens its doors on Wednesday, April 19.
-To learn about some of the other vehicles set to appear, head to our dedicated hub.
+For more Shanghai auto show coverage, head to our dedicated hub.

 Email This Page